 Driving in Florida during the summer is different than any other time of the year.
 With the kids being out of school, tourism at its peak, and the ever-present possibility of bad weather, it can get pretty crazy out on the road ways during this time of year.

-We want our clients to have a safe and happy summer, so before you pack up the car and head out, the Lakeland auto injury attorneys at Rivas Law Group would like to share a few tips to help you make the most of your summer road trip.
+We want our clients to have a safe and happy summer, so before you pack up the car and head out, the Lutz auto injury attorneys at Rivas Law Group would like to share a few tips to help you make the most of your summer road trip.
 A little planning and preparation before you get behind the wheel can spare you a lot of trouble down the road.